EricJin2002/arxiv-pdf-save-and-rename/README.md

-# arxiv-pdf-save-and-rename
+# ArXiv PDF Save & Rename
-Change the name of the downloaded file to the title of the paper.
+A tampermonkey script to change the name of the downloaded file to the title of the paper.